Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 14:00-15:30

-3- Inequality in Multidimensional Well-Being in the United States
+1- Inequality in Multidimensional Well-Being in United States

-Shatakshee Dhongde (Georgia Institute of Technology, United States), Prasanta Pattanaik (University of California, United States), Riverside and Yongsheng Xu (Georgia Institute of Technology, United States) – Proposal
+Shatakshee Dhongde (Georgia Institute of Technology, United States), Prasanta Pattanaik (University of California Riverside, United States) and Yongsheng Xu (Georgia State University, United States)

 15:30-16:00, Break